 Particularly as to fully ascertain the risks there are other factors involved, including:

-- How much you chocolate you drink.
+- How much you drink.

-- How often you drink hot chocolate.
+- How often you drink it.

 As always, you should also ensure ingredients such as milk, cream and butter are pasteurized.